 Project Management

 The people working on PUDL are distributed all over North America.
 Collaboration takes place online.
-We make extensive use of Github’s build int project management tools and we work in public.
-You can follow our progress in our GitHub Projects
+We track our work in a public GitHub Project so you can follow our progress.

 Issues and Project Tracking